- 1. What are some of the key dates for the start of the band 2018 season?

 11. What are the fundraisers for band throughout the year?

 a.
 Tag Day, bake sales, Holiday and Popcorn Sales, Jazz Café, local restaurant patronage with a portion of the profits going to the band program.
-Tag Day and Poinsettia sales are music department wide and the school music account.
+Tag Day is music department wide and the school music account.
 Concessions, Jazz Café, bake sales, restaurant nights are all fundraisers to raise Band Patron funds for the band.

 12. What is “Tag Day”?